danishnaseem05/EyeWatch/README.md

 - To RUN the program click on the JAR file located in:
   - `Target/EyeWatch.jar`

-- For Testing refer to:
+- For TESTING refer to:
   - `src/test/java/Test/Testing.java`